The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models

-Crucially, neuromechanical digital twins are designed to be constrained by biological features.
-For example, joint articulation (\textit{e.g.}, the number of degrees of freedom per joint, their ranges of motion, and rotational axes) is based on the anatomy of real animals, and joint movements are subject to passive dynamics including joint damping.
-Similarly, known neural circuit architecture (\textit{e.g.}, from connectomics) and neuronal properties (\textit{e.g.}, from electrophysiology) can be used to constrain the neural network model.
-Embedding such prior knowledge into the model as constraints enables more effective and efficient use of limited experimental data.
-Akin to observing the shape of an object such as a vase from partial outline based on prior knowledge about vases (\textit{e.g.}, symmetry), biologically grounded models improve inference when data are sparse or incomplete \textbf{(\autoref{fig:vase_analogy})}.
+State-of-the-art neuromechanical models are constrained by biomechanical features.
+For example, joint articulations (\textit{e.g.}, degrees of freedom per joint and their ranges of motion) are derived from anatomy and joint movements are subject to passive dynamics such as stiffness and damping.
+Likewise, known neural circuit architecture (\textit{e.g.}, from connectomics) and neuronal properties (\textit{e.g.}, from electrophysiology) can be used to constrain the controller.
+Embedding such priors enables more effective and efficient use of limited experimental data.
+Akin to observing the shape of a vase from its partial outline yet being able to infer its complete shape using prior knowledge about vases (\textit{e.g.}, their symmetry), biologically grounded models improve inference when data are sparse or incomplete \textbf{(\autoref{fig:vase_analogy})}.

-However, serious challenges remain for the use of neuromechanical simulations in neuroscience.
-For example, artificial neural networks often have unrealistic connectivity or physiological properties.
-Body models are often approximated using rigid bodies and lack detailed sensory organs and muscle models.
-Important biomechanical properties, such as actuator gains, are often left as free parameters due to difficulties in obtaining experimental measurements.
-As well, detailed environmental features and states can be hard to model, especially for behaviors requiring complex body-environment interaction such as flight and swimming.
-Finally, even when methods for more realistic simulation are available, practical trade-offs exist between realism, computational cost, and implementation complexity.
-These challenges, as well as the current state of the art in addressing them and required works going forward, are summarized in \textbf{\autoref{fig:animal_vs_model}} and will be discussed in the next sections.
+Despite these advantages, significant challenges remain.
+Artificial neural networks often lack biological realism in connectivity or physiological properties, while body models are often simplified using rigid bodies and lack detailed sensory organs and muscle models.
+Important biomechanical properties, such as actuator gains, are often left as free parameters due to the difficulties in measuring these values experimentally.
+Complex environments remain difficult to model, especially those involving fluid interactions for flight and swimming.
+Finally, even when more realistic simulation is possible, practical trade-offs exist between realism, computational cost, and implementation complexity.
+These challenges, along with current approaches to address them and work required going forward, are summarized in \textbf{\autoref{fig:animal_vs_model}} and discussed in the next sections.